 Out-of-State Student Scholarship

-Incoming freshmen must have a cumulative high school GPA of 2.5 on a 4.0 scale or a 21 composite ACT score or a 980 SAT combined critical reading and math score to receive the award.
+Incoming freshmen must have a cumulative high school GPA of 2.75 on a 4.0 scale or a 21 composite ACT score or 1060 new SAT total score (980 SAT combined critical reading and math on old SAT) to receive the award.
 Incoming freshmen students may receive the University Award for a total of eight semesters.

 Incoming transfer students must have a cumulative college GPA of 2.5 or higher to receive the award.
 Transfer students may receive the University Award for up to seven semester depending on the number of credits transferred to Kent State.

-In addition, the President’s Scholarship provides one-half of the out-of-state surcharge to students not residing in Ohio.
-To be eligible an applicant must possess a minimum 3.25 GPA, 21 ACT composite or combined 980 critical reading and math on the SAT.
+In addition, the President’s Scholarship provides one-half of the out-of-state surcharge ($4,352) to students not residing in Ohio.
+To be considered, an applicant must possess a minimum 3.3 GPA, 25 ACT composite or 1200 new SAT total score (1130 combined critical reading and math on old SAT).